 And he was right — of all the cultures on Earth, the one that was most ignorant of individual spiritual capacity and truth was the western Christian culture.
 Yet the historic truth is that Christ and the early Christians were well versed on the subject of individual spiritual capacity and ability, and taught reincarnation.

 Today, the notion that the actual, true you is really spiritual in nature, and that we have faculties and enormous capacity that can be developed to recover our full, real operating potential and ability levels is common currency.
 Past lives, spiritual existence outside of the body, and supra-human abilities are the stuff of Primetime TV documentaries and real-life experience books.

 At Ability Consultants, Inc., we have taken these truths a step further.
 With scientific precision and rigor, the precise faculties and abilities that are natively yours have been delineated.
 In addition we have the processes, techniques, and procedures to address and expand these abilities.
 To release and “turn on” your true power.

 The work began in the late nineteen-fifties.
-Alan C. Walter, the founder of Knowledgism™, and I were champion athletes in Australia (he a professional football player, and I a swimmer).
+Alan C. Walter, and I were champion athletes in Australia (he a professional football player, and I a swimmer).
 We were independently in search of ways to enhance athletic, and then subsequently human, performance.
 Our focus was on ability, and the capacity to perform.

 We first met in 1962, formed a high regard for each others’ achievements, but continued our individual paths while staying in touch over the years.
 In continuing our separate research, it turned out, we each had a slightly different emphasis.
 While I studied ability; its nature, its impairment, ways to restore and enhance it; Alan was studying an additional factor — success.
 Alan did a study of successful people versus unsuccessful people, and a comparison between what each did and how they did it — I missed that.